Chipsee/chipsee-industrial-pc-web/README.md

 # Start the demo using Flask for development (Handy for debugging, but not recommended.
 Websocket will not work in this setting.)
 export FLASK_DEBUG=1
 flask run
 # or (Handy for debugging, but not recommended.
-This has a bad performance for websocket server, may cause serial device to lose data in some situations.)
+Websocket works but has a bad performance, may cause serial device to lose data in some situations.)
 python app.py
 # or, start the demo for production (also recommended for development, everything works as expected, downside is you need to restart the server if code is modified.)
 gunicorn -k geventwebsocket.gunicorn.workers.GeventWebSocketWorker -w 1 -b 0.0.0.0:5000 app:app
 ```
-Then go to Chromium web browser and enter address `127.0.0.1:5000` in the address bar of web browser.
+Then, visit `127.0.0.1:5000` in Chromium web browser, you should see the web application GUI.

 ## How to stop
 Press ctrl + C to stop the Flask web server, then exit the virtual environment with: